 This section includes information about:

 - Emergency Grant-in-Aid Funds

-Third-Party Contracts (TPC) billing is available for sponsors who require an invoice to pay on a student's behalf.
+Third-Party Contract (TPC) billing is available for sponsors who require an invoice to pay on a student's behalf.
 The TPC service is intended for government agencies and corporations that support one or more Stanford students on an ongoing basis.
-Billing and accounts receivable maintenance for TPC is handled by the Student Services Center.
-The Financial Aid Office coordinates with the Student Services Center to maintain records of these student resources in GFS.
-Funding is entered in GFS on Information-Only rows.
-The Third Party Contract Application form is available at:
+Billing and accounts receivable maintenance for TPC is handled by Student Financial Services.
+Staff with GFS access can run the Third Party Contracts Report (PS_GFS034) in BI to see the funding students are scheduled to receive through the TPC process.
+Funding is entered in GFS as Information Only aid lines by Schools/Departments to ensure coordination with other forms of aid.

-For questions about third-party billing, please send a HelpSU ticket, http://helpsu.stanford.edu.
+For questions about third-party billing, please send a HelpSU ticket.
 Choose Request Category: "Student Services," Request Type: "Third Party Contracts."

 OTHER EXTERNAL FUNDING

 When departments receive funds that are intended to be applied to the charges of individual graduate students, these funds should be forwarded to the Financial Aid Office.
 Such funds are not gifts or income to the University; as such, they should not be put into departmental gift funds or other accounts that incur administrative charges.
 The Financial Aid Office enters the funding information into GFS before forwarding the money to the Student Services Center, where the funds are applied to individual student accounts.

 Questions or documentation related to external funding may be directed to the Financial Aid Office at email@example.com or faxed to (650) 725-0540.